Wounded wild hedgehog with facial injury

 Learning more about helping hedgehogs

 If you’d like to learn more about first aid for wild hedgehogs, I run online hedgehog courses for all levels of knowledge and experience.
+This includes basic first aid courses for the general public and specialist courses for wildlife rescues.

 About me